Connector Job Shadowing Checklist

 - Send thank-you notes to host employers.

 - Share pictures from the job shadow with the companies for their websites or newsletters.
-Encourage students/learners to share photos on social media.
+Encourage learners to share photos on social media.
 (Ensure you have signed releases for all photos.)

 - Place a story about the job shadow in the local newspaper or on the school website.

-- Beginning of the school year: Identify interested teachers/faculty and students.
+- Beginning of the school year: Identify interested teachers/faculty and learners.
 Brainstorm business partners who could participate.

 - Two months in advance: Develop a schedule.
 Secure available dates, times and locations.

 - One month in advance: Confirm participation of employer hosts.
-Have students/learners research the occupation and company.
+Have learners research the occupation and company.

-- One week in advance: Send hosts information about the student.
+- One week in advance: Send hosts information about the learner(s).
 Make sure logistics have been handled.

-- Day of the Job Shadow: Make sure students/learners receive safety instruction, if required.
+- Day of the Job Shadow: Make sure learners receive safety instruction, if required.

-- After the Job Shadow: Send thank-you notes to all host employers and ensure student/learner reflection activities take place.
+- After the Job Shadow: Send thank-you notes to all host employers and ensure learner reflection activities take place.

 Tips For Success